by Alurx Medical & Expert Council

 Although we think of skin mostly through a cosmetic lens, the reality is that our skin is a vital organ which plays many critical functions for our overall health.
-When I counsel my patients on taking care of their skin, it’s not just about how it looks.
+When dermatologists counsel their patients on taking care of their skin, it’s not just about how it looks.
 Advances in Dermatology have shown that our skin serves an essential role in communicating between our body and the environment around us.
 Understanding the skin and its roles will help you understand why and how we need to care for it:

 - Protection.
 The first role our skin plays is protecting our body from the environment.
 Think allergens, infectious agents such as bacteria, yeast, fungi, viruses, and pollutants.